apache/spark/CI.rst

 ---------------------

-This workflow has two purposes - it builds images for the CI Workflow but also it cancels duplicate or failed builds in order to save job time in Github Actions and allow for faster feedback for developers.
+This workflow has two purposes - it builds images for the CI Workflow but also it cancels duplicate or failed builds in order to save job time in GitHub Actions and allow for faster feedback for developers.

 It's a special type of workflow: ``workflow_run`` which means that it is triggered by other workflows (in our case it is triggered by the ``CI Build`` workflow).
 This also means that the workflow has Write permission to